-While prevailing mortgage interest rates have declined to record lows in recent years and the volume of real estate transactions has experienced record highs, FIS does not expect these trends to continue.
-The current MBA forecast is for \$2.5 trillion of mortgage originations in 2006 as compared to \$2.9 trillion in 2005.
+While prevailing mortgage interest rates have declined to record lows in recent years and the volume of real estate transactions has experienced record highs, 2006 has seen rates increase and a slow down in the refinancing market.
+The current MBA forecast is for \$2.4 trillion of mortgage originations in 2006 as compared to \$2.9 trillion in 2005.
 Relatively higher interest rates are also likely to result in seasonal effects having more influence on real estate activity.
 Traditionally, the greatest volume of real estate activity, particularly residential resale transactions, has occurred in the spring and summer months.